This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

 If a dog doesn’t act as expected, the failure is on us, not them.

-Domesticated dogs have been bred to want to be with us, to want to work with us, to be our companions, helpers.
+Domesticated dogs have been bred to want to be with us.
+They want to work with us, to be our companions, helpers.

 Let’s treat them with love and not with fear.